bogdanmagometa/notebook/README.md

 ## Project description
 The main parts of the project are the following:
 1. menu.py - contains Menu class
-2. notebook.py - contains Note and Notebooks classes
+2. notebook.py - contains Note and Notebook classes